Experience hands-on volunteering with cheetahs, baboons, big cats and much more!

 In order to volunteer in Africa at the Namibia Wildlife Sanctuary you will need to apply for a work visa before travel.
 We will provide further information and documents for this upon booking.
 We can also put you in touch with an agent in Namibia who can organise this for you.

-You will need to fly into Windhoek International Airport, also known as Hosea Kutako International Airport.
+You will need to fly into Windhoek International Airport (also known as Hosea Kutako International Airport) on your project start day between 7am - 5pm.
 There are several daily flights here from the South Africa hub cities of Johannesburg and Cape Town, as well as daily flights from a range of international destinations.

 Upon arrival into Windhoek Airport you will be met by a project representative in the arrivals hall and transferred to the project site.
 The transfer is a drive of approximately 45 minutes.
 Once at the sanctuary you will settle in to your accommodation and spend rest of the day at the site meeting with other volunteers and volunteer coordinators before joining an orientation talk.